uhasmicoda/MySeleniumNewRepo/New Text Document.md

 17 What is &nbsp; and how does it affect XPath?

-&nbsp; stands for non-breaking space.
+&nbsp  stands for non-breaking space.
 It looks like a normal space but Selenium treats it differently.
 Because of this, text-based XPath may fail.
 To handle this, we use normalize-space() in XPath, which removes extra spaces and helps in matching text correctly.

 ## 10 Handling multiple window